Institute of Physiotherapy

 The great advantage of this modular system is that it offers candidates maximum freedom of choice.

-We mainly focus on physiotherapeutic diagnostics and treatment as well as on physiotherapy in the context of healthcare.
+Physiotherapy focuses on physiotherapeutic diagnostics and treatment as well as physiotherapy in the context of healthcare.
 Our research priorities are physical activity, supply and implementation research, analysis in our movement laboratory, new technologies as well as research and educational research.
 The team consists of specialists in Physiotherapy, Movement Science and Sports Science, Psychology and Social Science, who have broad experience in practice and research at home and abroad to the benefit of our students in Physiotherapy and Movement Science, who are involved in projects while working on their master thesis or as student apprentices in a research team.
-Our clients and partners include, in addition to public institutions, hospitals and practices, companies such as Hocoma or Berliner Krankenkasse BIG.
-We maintain cooperation with various ZHAW institutes, other Swiss universities of applied sciences as well as universities in the Netherlands, Belgium and Finland.
+Our clients and partners include public institutions, hospitals, practices and companies.
+We maintain cooperation with various ZHAW institutes, other Swiss universities of applied sciences as well as national and international universities.

 The Institute of Physiotherapy offers a wide range of services for companies, public institutions and individuals.